ferfervi/R_Programming/Quiz2.md

         10
 }

-What is the value of 'y' after evaluating this expression?
+What is the value of "y" after evaluating this expression?
 ```
 1. 3
 2. NA
 3. 5
 4. 10	Correct	1.00

 ```
 -
 ### Question 5